-Banks provide a number of accounts and services just for seniors and the CBA offers a free seminar program to help seniors make the most of their money in retirement and protect against fraud and financial abuse.
+Banks provide accounts and services just for seniors and the CBA offers a free seminar program to help seniors make the most of their money in retirement and protect against fraud and financial abuse.

 Accounts for Seniors

 There are many bank account packages designed specifically for seniors.
-If you are a senior now, or getting close, you may wish to compare the packages for seniors to find out if there is one that meets your needs.
+You may wish to compare the packages for seniors to find out if there is one that meets your needs.

 There are both low-fee and no-fee accounts available for seniors.
 These accounts offer regular transactions such as withdrawals, deposits, transfers, bill payments and cheque-writing privileges.
 Some seniors’ accounts may include more specialized services such as no-fee money orders, certified cheques and a discount on safety deposit box rentals.
 Guaranteed Income Supplement beneficiaries are also eligible to have the fees waived for the low-fee account.